July 2, 2025

 1. Regional Collaboration

 Regional collaboration is essential for Brownsville's future growth.
+According to Ranger Guard, a private security service company based in Texas, the Rio Grande Valley was home to over 1.3 million people, yet the population is spread across several small cities, limiting the development of centralized infrastructure” (2020).
 Due to the rural nature of the Rio Grande Valley and the lack of a centralized urban core, creating cohesive and dense micro-districts is critical for fostering quality infrastructure and economic development.
 However, collaboration between these decentralized communities remains a challenge.

 Key Opportunity: Drawing lessons from San Antonio, which successfully implemented regional collaboration strategies, Brownsville can create dense micro-districts that promote infrastructure growth while preventing urban sprawl.